galasa-dev/cli/docs/generated/galasactl_properties_get.md

 ```
       --format string   output format for the data returned.
 Supported formats are: 'summary'. (default "summary")
   -h, --help            help for get
+      --infix string    properties from a specified namespace which contain at least one of the provided infixes
-      --prefix string   the name of properties from a specified namespace with the provided prefix
+      --prefix string   properties from a specified namespace with the provided prefix
-      --suffix string   the name of properties from a specified namespace with the provided suffix
+      --suffix string   properties from a specified namespace with the provided suffix
 ```

 ### Options inherited from parent commands